Technology

 Reject

 The ‘reject’ policy is your ultimate protection.
 With it, emails that fail authentication will be blocked entirely and will not reach their recipient.
-But getting to the ‘reject’ policy will take some time and effort.
+But getting to the ‘reject’ policy will take time and effort.

 What Happens During Authentication